MirrorNetworking/Mirror/doc/Articles/Transports/Ignorance.md

 Ignorance comes with two channels in both Reliable and Unreliable mode by default.
 There are other channel modes that developers can test as different ones might suit different loads, but the average person does not need to worry about this.
 Ignorance comes with sane defaults out of the box.

 ## Does Ignorance support Websockets?
 No, it does not.
-Mirror comes with built-in websockets support.
+MirrorNG comes with built-in websockets support.

 ## Where can I get Ignorance?
 [Grab the latest build from the releases page on the Ignorance repository](https://github.com/SoftwareGuy/Ignorance).
 Simply import the Unity Package from the release you downloaded.

 ## Where can I get support?
-You can get support by opening a issue ticket on the [Ignorance repository issue tracker](https://github.com/SoftwareGuy/Ignorance/issues) or the #ignorance channel in the Mirror Discord server.
+You can get support by opening a issue ticket on the [Ignorance repository issue tracker](https://github.com/SoftwareGuy/Ignorance/issues) or the #ignorance channel in the MirrorNG Discord server.

 ## I still don't understand what this transport is, my head is spinning, help!
 Come by the Discord and we'll do our best to explain it in plain English.